zhaow-de/bumpsemver/README.md

 ```

 With `[bumpsemver:file:…]`, the specified file is processed as plain text file, which in fact makes this application
 programming language neutral.
-However, it will be very error prone for complex file for example `package-lock.json`.
+However, it will be very error-prone for complex file for example `package-lock.json`.

 For randomly sampled 30 projects written in node.js/TypeScript, the classical `bumpversion` or the renovated `bump2version` both made
 100% mistakes which changed something shouldn't be changed.
 A typical and relatively complex React projects contains 1000+ npm packages